Civil Matter: Alleged Deprived Children and DHS Takes Custody of the Children

 The Bizarre Investigation and Charge

-The Rogers County District Attorney alleged Mr. and Mrs. Hall deprived their children.
-The bizarre twist is the Halls lived in McIntosh County, and the McIntosh County DHS office investigated and refused to find abuse.
+The Rogers County District Attorney alleged Mr. and Mrs. Hall deprived their children in McIntosh County.
+The Halls lived in McIntosh County, and the McIntosh County DHS office investigated and refused to find abuse.
 Nonetheless, Mrs. Hall was escorted from her home by family members to a Rogers County shelter.
 Mr. Hall knew nothing about their new location.

-About one month later, Rogers County officials took the children from Ms. Hall.
-After another month, the Rogers County DA filed their deprived petition against both.
-Incomprehensibly, they based the petition against Mr. Hall on the very McIntosh County claims against him that had been investigated and declined earlier.
+About one month later, Rogers County officials took the children from Ms. Hall because of concerns she was depriving them.
+Yet after another month, the Rogers County DA filed its deprived petition against both parents.
+Incomprehensibly, it based its petition against Mr. Hall on the very McIntosh County claims against him that had been investigated and declined earlier by McIntosh County officials.

 The Rogers County Trial and Successful Appeal